-WASHINGTON (BBN) – (Updating on January 24, 2017 to add comment from US Federal Trade Commission (FTC) Commissioner Maureen K. Ohlhausen) AT&T (NYSE: T) USD 85.4 bin dollar bid for Time Warner (NYSE: TWX) is seen marking the end of Alphabet (NYSE: Goog) and Facebook (NYSE:FB) dominant position in the US media market and heralding new antitrust action by the incoming administration of President Donald Trump.
+WASHINGTON/BALTIMORE (BBN) – (Updating on September 23, 2017 to add interview of Sean “Diddy” Combs by US House Financial Services Committee Ranking Member Rep. Maxine Waters (D-Calif.) — AT&T (NYSE: T) USD 85.4 bin dollar bid for Time Warner (NYSE: TWX) is seen marking the end of Alphabet (NYSE: Goog) and Facebook (NYSE:FB) dominant position in the US media market and heralding new antitrust action by the administration of President Donald Trump.

 [21st Century Fox and News Corp Executive Chairman Rupert Murdoch speaks to Capitol Intelligence/Black Business News (BBN) using CI Glass on AT&T bid for Time Warner at The Wall Street Journal CEO Council Summit in Washington, DC.
 November 15, 2016]

-The incoming administration of Donald Trump is looking at taking long overdue antitrust action both by the Justice Department and US Federal Trade Commission as the outgoing administration of Barack Obama gave a “free ride to Google, Facebook and Silicon Valley,” a Washington DC antitrust attorney close to the Trump transition team said.
+The administration of Donald Trump is looking at taking long overdue antitrust action both by the US Department of Justice (DOJ) and US Federal Trade Commission (FTC) as the administration of Barack Obama gave a “free ride to Google, Facebook and Silicon Valley,” a Washington DC antitrust attorney close to the Trump transition team said.

 AT&T CEO Randall L. Stephenson is reinventing AT&T into a content delivery company following its acquisition of Direct TV for USD 67 bln and the takeover of Time Warner and its main content units HBO and CNN.